retorquere/zotero-better-bibtex/site/content/support/faq.md

 inside Zotero instead of in the browser.
 Please see the [installation instructions]({{< ref "/installation" >}}) to get started with BBT.

+## Add-on could not be installed because it appears to be corrupt.

+You have downloaded the Better BibTeX plugin by clicking on the download link using Firefox.
+As Zotero and Firefox use the same plugin technology, Firefox think the BetterBibTeX plugin is intended for itself, tries to install it, and then finds out it won't work.
+You need to download the plugin without installinging it into Firefox by right-clicking the download link, choose save-as, and then install it into Zotero using [installation instructions]({{< ref "/installation" >}}) to get started with BBT.

 ## BBT is changing the capitalization of my titles -- why?

 There isn't a straightforward one-to-one mapping for all Zotero to Bib(La)TeX